MrBounty/ZipponDB/docs/ziql/update.md

 Currently, there will be four keywords for manipulating lists:

 - `APPEND`: Adds a value to the end of the list.
-- `REMOVE`: Checks the list, and if the same value is found, deletes it.
+- `REMOVE`: Checks the list, and if the value is found, deletes it.
 - `REMOVEAT`: Deletes the value at a specific index.
 - `CLEAR`: Removes all values from the array.